pydicom/pynetdicom/dev/_sources/examples/storage.rst.txt

         print('Association rejected, aborted or never connected')

-Of course it's rarely the case that someone wants to store just CT images, so you can also use the inbuilt ``StoragePresentationContexts`` when setting the requested contexts or just add as many contexts as you need.
+Of course it's rarely the case that someone wants to store just CT images, so you can also use the inbuilt :attr:`~pynetdicom.presentation.StoragePresentationContexts` when setting the requested contexts or just add as many contexts as you need.

 .. code-block:: python